-How Candida Is Affecting Your Health and How To Control It
+How Candida Can Affect Your Health and How To Help Control It

-Within the gut lives a colony of bacteria known as friendly bacteria which are responsible for digestion and keeping intestinal health in check.
-When these bacteria aren’t fed what they need to live in a welcoming environment or when they become overran with bad microorganisms, they begin to die off and our health begins to decline.
+Within the gut lives a colony of bacteria known as friendly bacteria which can be responsible for digestion and helping keep intestinal health in check.* When these bacteria aren’t fed what they need to live in a welcoming environment or when they become overran with bad microorganisms, they may begin to die off and our health might begin to decline.

-Candida albicans are a group of bad microorganisms which are yeast that grow rapidly in gut environments that welcome them.
-This yeast is present in small amounts on a normal basis, but candida overgrowth can cause a host of issues.
+Candida albicans are a group of bad microorganisms which are yeast that may grow rapidly in gut environments that welcome them.
+This yeast is present in small amounts on a normal basis, but candida overgrowth may cause a host of issues.

 Candida Overgrowth Symptoms

 Overgrowth of candida can take place in just about any area of the body.
-On the skin it appears as a rash or skin infection.
-Other candida albicans overgrowth appears as nail fungus, athletes foot, yeast infections, and oral thrush.
-As it pertains to gut health it causes many more issues with widespread side effects.
+On the skin it may appear as a rash or skin infection.
+Other candida albicans overgrowth may appear as nail fungus, athletes foot, yeast infections, and oral thrush.
+As it pertains to gut health, it might cause many more issues with widespread side effects.

 Candida albicans releases metabolites like ammonia and acetaldehyde as the colonies grow and spread in the gut.
-They then create a wide range of symptoms which includes fatigue and brain fog.
-As it becomes the dominant microorganism in the intestines it weakens the intestinal walls.
+They then may create a wide range of symptoms which can include fatigue and brain fog.* As it becomes the dominant microorganism in the intestines, it may weaken the intestinal walls.

-This weakening of the gut walls causes chronic inflammation and allergies and will then spread to appear as topical infections in other parts of the body.
-This weakening also allows candida, metabolites, and food particles to exit the intestines and enter the bloodstream resulting in food allergies.
+This weakening of the gut walls may cause chronic inflammation and allergies and may then spread to appear as topical infections in other parts of the body.
+This weakening also can allow candida, metabolites, and food particles to exit the intestines and enter the bloodstream resulting in food allergies.*

 Causes of Candida Overgrowth

 We all have naturally occurring levels of candida albicans in our intestines.
-This low level causes no adverse health reactions until it is able to outgrow the good microorganisms in our gut.
-We are more susceptible to overgrowth of candida during times of high stress, poor diet, or while taking antibiotics that may kill off the good bacteria that work to keep candida levels in check.
+This low level can cause no adverse health reactions until it is able to outgrow the good microorganisms in our gut.
+We may be more susceptible to overgrowth of candida during times of high stress, poor diet, or while taking antibiotics that may kill off the good bacteria that work to keep candida levels in check.

-While diet impacts our gut health some medications we take in will also cause a negative balance between good bacteria and yeast.
-Oral contraceptives, antibiotics, proton-pump inhibitors (PPI’s), and even topical corticosteroids can decrease the body’s good bacteria to a point where candida is able to grow rapidly.
+While diet might impact our gut health, some medications we take in can also cause a negative balance between good bacteria and yeast.
+Oral contraceptives, antibiotics, proton-pump inhibitors (PPI’s), and even topical corticosteroids may decrease the body’s good bacteria to a point where candida is able to grow rapidly.

 Sources of probiotics include: yogurt, kefir, buttermilk, kimchi, miso and more.